Pirkanmaa Regional Museum

 Cultural environment and its protection

-Protection of the cultural environment is a way of appreciating our common cultural heritage and passing it on to future generations.
+Protection of the cultural environment is a way of appreciating our common cultural heritage and passing it to future generations.

 You too can participate in cultural environment management